 A Lawyer Can Help You Avoid Getting a DUI Conviction in the First Place

 While there is a chance that you’ll be able to get a TSA PreCheck with a DUI, it’s much easier to avoid getting an impaired driving conviction in the first place.
-Keeping your record clean will ensure your application process goes smoothly and help you avoid a number of other more serious consequences like reputational damage, expensive fines, and even jail time.
+Keeping your record clean will ensure your application goes smoothly and help you avoid more serious consequences like reputational damage, expensive fines, and even jail time.

 Here’s what an experienced Los Angeles DUI lawyer can do to help you avoid a conviction: